sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 ...
 ```

 The next part adds some users.
 It is interesting in our case to create an `ansible` user, without password but with a public key.
-This allows all of our new VMs to be accessible from our Ansible server to run the post-install actions:
+This allows all of our new VMs to be accessible from our Ansible server to run the postinstall actions:

 ```bash
 # Manage Ansible access